 Shades of Green – Guests arriving in Orlando via airline are responsible for obtaining and paying for their own transportation to Shades of Green.

-Those Driving to Shades will have to pay $7 per night to park their car at Shades of Green.
-If you choose to drive your car to the parks you’ll pay $20 a day for Disney theme/water park parking.
+Those Driving to Shades of Green will have to pay $15 per night to park their car at Shades of Green.
+If you choose to drive your car to the parks you’ll pay $25 a day for Disney theme/water park parking.

-Shades does have their own small fleet of complimentary buses to take their guests to 6 different locations on WDW property via 4 different bus lines:
+Shades of Green does have their own small fleet of complimentary buses to take their guests to limited locations on WDW property.

-- The Transportation and Ticket Center (Magic Kingdom and Epcot)
+- Transportation and Ticket Center (Magic Kingdom and Epcot)

-Shades Guests also have free full access to the WDW transportation system, which includes busses, the monorail, and various boat lines.
+Shades of Green’s guests also have free full access to the WDW transportation system, which includes busses, the monorail, and various boat lines.

-All-Star Sports – Guests arriving at Orlando International Airport via airline have access to the Disney’s Magical Express, a free bus service from the airport to your Disney resort.
-Those driving park for free at both their Disney resort and the Disney parks.
+Parking is free at the the Disney theme parks for Disney Resort guests.
 WDW resort guests have the complimentary use of the WDW transportation system, which includes buses, the monorail, and various boat lines.

 Resort – Amenities

 Again Shades stands out as a prior Disney Deluxe in this category.

 Shades of Green – Shades features on-site Disney and Orlando area ticket sales (tax free), an AAFES Store (tax free souvenirs and sundries), luggage service, two guest laundries, an on-site Gym with cardio and Nautilus equipment, and a full service Spa.